Peter-L-SVK/Pi_multithread/README.md

 ## **Benchmarking**
 A **benchmarking Bash script** is included in this repository.
 It:
-- Now portable across Linux,FreeBSD and MacOS
+- Now portable across Linux, FreeBSD and MacOS
 - Runs all four implementations **10 times**
 - Averages their execution time
 - Pre-builds each program using `cargo` and measures only the **binary runtime**